 I was stuck in a rut, working in a job that I detested.
 It took a car crash to make me realise that life is too short not to take risks.

 I expected to visit Australia for a year, return home and resume my life.
 However, I caught the travel bug and have barely stopped travelling since.

-Travelling forces you to face realities which you were either unaware of or uncomfortable with.
+Travelling forces you to face realities you were unaware of or uncomfortable with.
 Once you come face-to-face with these realities, you will never look at life the same way again.

 Exposing ourselves to different cultures and new parts of the globe is a great way to broaden our horizons and ensure we don’t become entrenched in dogmatic thinking or wallow in a comfort zone.

 It was Aristotle that stated, ‘the unexamined life is one not worth living.’
 I wholeheartedly agree with this sentiment.
 I would go further and say that a life where we do not push our boundaries or open ourselves to new experiences is not worth living either.